tmp-etc/dots/md/0X_white_box.md

+# INFOSEC MISCHIEF!

 - GET UNAUTHORIZED ACCESS!
 - CHALLENGE ASSUMPTIONS AND CLAIMS!
 GO BEYOND THE USER MANUAL!
 - CHALLENGE THE *STATUS QUO* AND RULES!
+AND THE AUTHORITY ENFORCING THESE!
 - BE COMFORTABLE WITH HAVING LIMITED INFORMATION!
 LIMITATIONS FORCE CREATIVITY!
 - PAY ATTENTION TO INCONSISTENCIES AND SECURITY MEASURES!

 ---

-# INSECURE DESERIALIZATION
+## INSECURE DESERIALIZATION

 - You provide the serialized data/string, app deserializes it
 - Your input end in some sort of custom serialization implementations where the serialized value is created through concatenation (see CVE-2025-49113)